yinggeche/Stereo-Matching-based-on-Harris-Corner-NCC-RANSAC/README.md

 ### Step 1: Find the interesting features and correspondences between the images
 1. Get the corner features by using Harris Corner Detection and NCC algorithms
 2. Can also use SIFT features and descriptors
-3. Match the features by lines
+3. Match the features using lines
 ### Step 2: Estimate the Fundamental Matrix
-1. Use the correspndences above
+1. Use the correspondences above
-2. Use RANSAC to elimate outliners
+2. Use RANSAC to eliminate outliners
-3. Display the inliners correspondences
+3. Display the inliers correspondences
-4. Draw the epilines in both images
+4. Draw the epi-lines in both images
 5. Compute the Fundamental Matrix by 8 Points Algorithms
 ### Step 3: Compute the dense disparity map
 1. Use the Fundamental matrix to reduce the search space